 Developer’s life is never easy.
 DBA’s life is even crazier.
+Let us see in this blog post 3 Challenges for DBA and Smart Solutions.

 When a developer wakes up in the morning, most of the time have no idea what different challenges they are going to face that day.
 Of course, most of the developers know the project and roadmap, which they are working on.
 However, developers have no clue what coding challenges which they are going face for that day.